Understanding What's Important from the Job Advertisement

 Job titles say little about who is specifically suited for a position.
 Suitability here can only be verified individually by the requirements and activities.

 Typical formulations in job advertisements that are suitable for students in the humanities and social sciences are, for example, Mitarbeiter (m/f/d) or Referent (m/f/d).
 Terms such as editor (m/f/d) or lecturer (m/f/d) that can also be found suggest a direction that is being sought, but it is only possible to decide who is suitable on the basis of the requirements and activities.
 Such job titles are unsuitable for the specific search for jobs.

 It is neither advisable to put aside immediately as a young professional:in all advertisements with the word work experience, nor to apply directly.

 - The word professional experience as such means that practical connecting factors must be present.
-Depending on the context, this can also be experience gained alongside studies such as part-time jobs, social commitment and internships.
+Depending on the context, this can also be experience gained alongside studies, such as part-time jobs, social commitment and internships.

 - "Initial work experience" can almost always be demonstrated by suitable practical experience during studies.

-- If "several years of work experience" is required in a field, long-term practical experience should have been gained in this field during your studies, for example a longer internship followed by one or two years of freelance work.
+- If "several years of professional experience" is required in a field, long-term practical experience should have been gained in this field during your studies, for example a longer internship followed by one or two years of freelance work.

 - The more the other requirements correspond to your previous activities, the more likely you are to apply for positions with "several years of professional experience" or "at least x years of professional experience".